Tairovik/personal-site/content/pages/about.md

       With growing interest in the User Experience aspect of design, trying to thoroughly understand the psychology behind our work & what I develop for my clients.
-To utilize the tools that we designers have at hand, in hopes of providing better service, accessibility, and clarity.
+To utilize the tools and knowledge that we designers have at hand, in hopes of providing better service, accessibility, and clarity for users all over the globe.
     image_alt: Attending the Spaces of Oblivion Exhibition.
   - section_id: Work Experience
     title: Work Experience